TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 - [x] Debug issue with embedded Document Cloud docs

+## Catalyst

+### Integration with LookingGlass

+- [x] Clean up and test all Catalyst methods
+- [ ] Save Catalyst recipes and annotators in database
+- [ ] API methods to save, edit, delete, rerun filters
+- [ ] Make Catalyst API methods accessible to LG

+### Additional Features

+- [ ] Built-in extraction lists on Catalyst such as countries
+- [ ] Change the machine learning categorization method to infer tags on untagged docs by using existing, user-added tags as training data

 ## Upload Form

+### Update Inter-App Communication
+- [ ] Add send document API to upload server
+- [ ] Add receive/send document API to OCRServer
+- [ ] Replace UDP server with TCP server that indexes on DocManager
+- [ ] Change doc_integrity_check to verify signatures

 ### Multiple Document Uploads
 - [ ] Figure out how to handle multiple docs- probably dynamic form with "add